 In 2008, there were 1,574 breweries across the United States.
 According to the Brewers Association, the total number of craft breweries, microbreweries, and brewpubs has climbed up to 7,346 in more than ten years.
 This trend is repeated all over the world - craft breweries are continuously coming back with new and interesting innovations, like take-home breweries or cannabis-infused beer (this trend has been particularly present with the acceptance of cannabis around the globe).

 At the same time, the large number of microbreweries has potentially lead to saturation of microbrewery market.
-Too many choices can be a bad thing for consumers, and eventually, they may go back to what they know.
+Too many choices can be a bad thing for consumers and how they perceive alcohol marketing.
+Eventually, they may go back to what they know.

 That said, the craft beer industry might opt for more drinkable and approachable styles, like fruit-infused beers.
 Fruit in beer is the perfect 'crossover' for people who are reluctant to drink beer.
 That's why large breweries such as AB inBev are incorporating fruit into their beers, with flavors such as Bud Light Orange.

 This is the case even despite the legal challenges (only five states in the U.S. permit direct shipping of spirits to consumer) and the last-mile hurdles (verifying that the consumer is old enough to take delivery of the product).
 The consistent growth of Drizly, an alcohol delivery service, played a large part in the growth of online alcohol delivery revenue.
 Drizly revenue grew by an impressive 61.8 percent in 2017, according to Slice Intelligence.
 Drizly recently announced it is in more than 100 North American markets, entering more than 40 of them last year.